 At its July 1, 2020 meeting, MAFAC finalized its recommendations to the agency in its report: Establishing a National Seafood Council: Report and Recommendations from the Marine Fisheries Advisory Committee.
 In the report, MAFAC calls for an industry-led National Seafood Council, which it proposes can improve consumer confidence in, and subsequently increase the consumption of, U.S. seafood in our country by speaking with one unified voice for the industry.
 This Council would support and increase the value of our sustainably managed U.S. fisheries and would directly improve the health of the American people.

 MAFAC's recommendations call for the National Seafood Council, once established, to conduct education, research, promotion, and marketing on behalf of U.S. seafood and that it include both wild-capture fisheries and aquaculture.
 It recommends that the National Seafood Council include in its mission direct marketing to consumers that features the value of seafood for health and nutritional benefits.
 A goal would be to help existing U.S. seafood marketing efforts amplify their messages.
 MAFAC noted that the need for a National Seafood Council has been magnified by the recent seafood supply chain disruptions caused by the COVID-19 crisis, which highlight the need for enhanced resilience in the future.

-NOAA Fisheries, NOAA, and the Department of Commerce will consider these recommendations in the coming months.
 To learn more about MAFAC's proposal, read the full report and recommendations (PDF, 46 pages).